 Unfortunately, while many people may believe that rear seats are safer, this isn’t necessarily the case.
 Rear seat passengers who don’t wear a seat belt are eight times as likely to suffer a serious injury when involved in a crash as those who are restrained.
 Not only are they more likely to be hurt, but so are others in the car.
 A driver with an unrestrained back seat passenger is twice as likely to die in a crash compared to when all passengers are restrained.

 Seat Belt Evidence Not Admissible in a Lawsuit for Damages

 In some states, negligent drivers who are sued for causing a car accident will claim that the injured driver or passenger wasn’t wearing a seat belt and therefore should be held responsible for their own injuries.
 Injury victims then have to prove that they would have been injured even if they were wearing a seat belt.
 In Nevada, this so-called “seat belt defense” is prohibited by law, and evidence about whether an injury victim was or was not wearing a seat belt is not allowed in court.
 This approach keeps responsibility for the accident focused on the negligent driver who caused the crash by speeding, distracted driving, or other negligent or reckless behavior.

-If you’ve been injured in a Nevada motor vehicle accident, find out if you’re entitled to money damages by contacting the knowledgeable and skilled personal injury lawyers at the Las Vegas offices of Bertoldo, Baker, Carter & Smith for a consultation, at (702) 505-8115.
+If you’ve been injured in a Nevada motor vehicle accident, find out if you’re entitled to money damages by contacting the knowledgeable and skilled personal injury lawyers at the Las Vegas offices of Bertoldo, Baker, Carter, Smith & Cullen for a consultation, at (702) 505-8115.